joheenc/QPE-FIT/README.md

 ## Features

 - **Efficient trajectory computation** with the post-Newtonian formalism for rapid inference
-- **GPU acceleration** with CuPy for efficient parallel computation during likelihood evaluations
+- **GPU acceleration** with CuPy for parallel computation during likelihood evaluations
 - **Bayesian inference** with the UltraNest nested sampling library for robust parameter estimation

 ## Dependencies